jleonard2099/LHG_CollegeBB/README.md

 # Project Status #
 ## Current ##
-Code now compiles in a modern environment and has been heavily re-factored.
-GUI bugs have been fixed, Menu navigation is improved and code has been consolidated.

-Currently working on further consolidating to be able to provide source that will work for Linux / Mac in QB64.
+Code compiles in a modern environment and has been mostly re-factored.
+All known GUI bugs have been fixed, Menu navigation is improved and code was consolidated into a single EXE.
+This speeds up game play even more and allows compiling for Linux / Mac in QB64.

 All code has been thoroughly tested with known bugs documented (including those from the original game - that I am aware of) and being worked on.

 ## Road Map ##
 ### Phase 1 ###
-This phase will get the games available to the general public in a steady and reliable shapes.
+This phase will get the games available to the general public in a steady and reliable shape.
-Completed.
+**Completed.**

 ### Phase 2 ###
 This phase will start to identify these as new games, and involve these short and simple goals: